IndyCar weekend schedule for Indianapolis GMR Grand Prix - NBC Sports

-The IndyCar NTT Series will return to Indianapolis Motor Speedway’s road course for its seventh annual GMR Grand Prix at Indianapolis.
+The IndyCar NTT Series will return to Indianapolis Motor Speedway’s road course for its seventh annual GMR Grand Prix at Indianapolis (watch Saturday at Noon ET on NBC and the NBC Sports app) and features a packed IndyCar weekend schedule.

 Originally scheduled for May 9, the race was postponed by the novel coronavirus (COVID-19) pandemic.
 It will mark the first time the NASCAR Cup Series and IndyCar NTT Series will share a track for a series doubleheader on the same weekend.